 While notebooks and to-do lists are great, they aren’t enough to manage our tasks very well.
 I used to be so intimidated with using CRM and other project management tools, but now, managing projects and tasks is easier than it was before.
-Some of the tools I like to use to keep track of my schedule are Freedcamp, Google Drive, and ProofHub.
-PlatoForms also provides workflow forms and web forms to create, convert, and manage PDFs easily.
+You can use a lot of collaborating tools to maximize your productivity—keep track of projects, manage business expenses, assign tasks easily, and monitor everyone’s progress.

 Since remote work is here to stay, all business and company transactions became entirely online–that’s why choosing a tool that can deliver excellent services should be well thought of.

 You may be used to bringing approval documents to your colleague’s desk for a signature—but now, the old is finally gone.
 Because working from home would be the “new normal”, you need software that can help you digitize those papers and take every transaction online.
 Here at PlatoForms, we know how difficult it is to send documents manually to your colleagues in the midst of a pandemic.
 We provide awesome features that will allow you to take your forms to the next level by making PDF fillable online, converting PDFs to web forms, or even submitting PDF forms online.
 This way, you don’t have to be stuck with the manual–embracing the advanced and more efficient way!